Want to know which is the best watch for a Navy SEAL?

-I was on a course a few weeks ago, and some of the instructors were wearing Cores.
+I was on a course awhile ago, and some of the instructors were wearing Cores.
 They loved it, but said that using the compass a lot drained battery.
 Also that you need to regularly calibrate height and compass.
 (To be fair, that’s what the manual says too, and it’s a simple operation.)

 Normally I wear an IWC, which is lovely, but not really something you want to be throwing yourself around in- I was considering saving up for an Omega, but logically it didn’t make much sense.
 I’ve had my Suunto Core Sport for a week and so far it’s really excellent.
 It doesn’t take too long to work out the operation either.

-a short and sweet story about this model of Seiko.
-In February of 1978 I was in a specialized unit of the Air Force and had just arrived at Clark Air Force Base in the Phillipines.
+A short and sweet story about this model of Seiko.
+In February of 1978 I was in a specialized unit of the Air Force and had just arrived at Clark Air Force Base in the Philippines.
 I needed a good piece as my old Timex had just broken.
 I went to the BX and bought it for $110.